OliverZott/docs/docker_kubernetes/kubernetes_remarks.md

     - **kube-controller-manager** - runs controllers
     - **cloud-controller-manager** - runs controllers that interact with the underlying cloud providers
   - **kube-scheduler** - schedules pods to run on nodes in the cluster. distributing work or containers across multiple nodes.

+### Replication Controller (NEW: Replica Set)

+- special controller
+- ensures that a specified number of pod replicas are running at any one time
+- if a pod fails, it will create a new one
+- load balancig & scaling
+- `rd-definition.yaml` - definition file for replication controller